Road to the World Cup 2018

 Spain’s team hasn’t had the same radical overhaul that many supporters hoped for but they qualified from Group G with ease.
 They were drawn alongside Italy but managed to take four points from a possible six from the Azzurri who subsequently failed to progress beyond the play-off stage.

-Julen Lopetegui’s side won their last eight qualifiers and conceded just twice during that run as they showed they still have ample quality in their ageing squad.
+Julen Lopetegui’s (which has been replaced by Fernando Hierro) side won their last eight qualifiers and conceded just twice during that run as they showed they still have ample quality in their ageing squad.
 Overall, they were victorious in nine of their ten matches and took 28 points from a possible 30 as they deservedly secured their place at Russia 2018.

 There were a couple of tough encounters which required the La Roja to dig deep and battle for the points most notably their 1-0 win in Israel.